lorrli274/next/courses/original/Database Fundamentals/Lessons/Modifying Data/01-INSERTing Data.md

 ORDER  BY id DESC;
 ```

 Note the value of the _id_ column.
-This did not need to be provided due to the `auto_increment` facet of the column, which will assign the next number in a sequence to each record as it is inserted.
+This did not need to be provided due to the `auto_increment` property of the column, which will assign the next number in a sequence to each record as it is inserted.

 The column order does not matter either: